 If you notice that your Pitbull’s eyes are turning cloudy, it is best to have it checked by a trusted veterinarian to ensure proper diagnosis and treatment.

 Blue-eyed Pitbulls are considered controversial by many breeders and kennel clubs because they do not carry the D locus gene that usually leads to this kind of eye color.

 Instead, what they possess is the merle gene, which is not naturally present in their breed.
-This gene is a common result of crossbreeding in a dog’s bloodline and therefore tagged as faulty.
+This gene is a common result of crossbreeding in a dog’s bloodline and therefore tagged as a fault.

-If, for instance, your blue-eyed Pitbull was bred through a one merle-carrier parent and another non-carrier, there is a high probability that your dog will be healthier than those from a double merle litter.
+However, if your blue-eyed Pitbull was bred through one merle-carrier parent and another non-carrier, there is a high probability that your dog will be healthier than those from a double merle litter.

 Stricter rules should be imposed for this breeding practice to prevent dogs with multiple congenital anomalies.